-Use the SAVE EXTERNAL DIRECTIVES statement to create the association record to use for the list of one or more query directives.
+Use the SAVE EXTERNAL DIRECTIVES statement to create the association record to use for the list of one or more query directives These directives are applied automatically to subsequent instances of the same query.

 The following example shows a SAVE EXTERNAL TABLE statement that registers an association-record in the system catalog as a new row in the sysdirectives table that can be used as a query optimizer directive.